Right of access to personal data

 The right of access, also referred to as right to access and (data) subject access, is one of the most fundamental rights in data protection laws around the world.
 For instance, the United States, Singapore, Brazil, and countries in Europe have all developed laws that regulate access to personal data as privacy protection.
 The European Union states that: "The right of access occupies a central role in EU data protection law's arsenal of data subject empowerment measures."
-This right is often operationalized as a Subject Access Request.
+This right is often implemented as a Subject Access Request (SAR) or Data Subject Access Request (DSAR).